Loopring/protocols/packages/loopring_v3/DESIGN.md

 A block and its proof is always made for a fixed input.
 The operator cannot accurately know on what timestamp the block will be processed on the Ethereum blockchain, but he needs a fixed timestamp to create a block and its proof (the chosen timestamp impacts which orders are valid and invalid).

 We do however know the approximate time the block will be committed on the Ethereum blockchain.
 When committing the block the operator also includes the timestamp he used in the block (as a part of the public data).
-This timestamp is checked against the timestamp on-chain and if the difference is less than `TIMESTAMP_HALF_WINDOW_SIZE_IN_SECONDS` the block can be committed.
+This timestamp is checked against the timestamp onchain and if the difference is less than `TIMESTAMP_HALF_WINDOW_SIZE_IN_SECONDS` the block can be committed.

-## On-chain data
+## Onchain data

 #### Data-availability for ring settlements